House of the Dead (film): Critical response

 IGN gave it three out of five stars, citing it as "an unabashed B-movie that does an incredibly decent job with a limited budget, unknown cast, and routine storyline.

 Sequel

 A sequel to the film, titled House of the Dead 2, was first shown at the Sitges Film Festival in Spain on October 14, 2005.
 It premiered on Sci Fi on February 11, 2006.
 Cornell was the only actor from the first film to star in the sequel.

+Reboot

+In October 2024, it was announced Paul W. S. Anderson would write and direct a new film based on The House of the Dead.